heyajohnny/afvalinfo/README.md

 - oosterwijk
 - ossenwaard
 - schoonrewoerd
+- sliedrecht                        (does not support: restafval)
 - tienhoven aan de lek
 - vianen
 - zijderveld

-- sliedrecht
+Almost supported cities (work in progress):
+- dieteren                          (does not support: textiel, papier)
+- echt                              (does not support: textiel, papier)
+- koningsbosch                      (does not support: textiel, papier)
+- maria hoop                        (does not support: textiel, papier)
+- nieuwstadt                        (does not support: textiel, papier)
+- pey                               (does not support: textiel, papier)
+- roosteren                         (does not support: textiel, papier)
+- sint joost                        (does not support: textiel, papier)
+- susteren                          (does not support: textiel, papier)

 ### Add cities
 The code is designed to add new cities relatively easy.
 Please create an issue in https://github.com/heyajohnny/afvalinfo/issues to request a new city.
 If there are any problems with the component, don't hesitate to create an issue here: https://github.com/heyajohnny/afvalinfo/issues